How to Make a Loyalty App

 Retention Rate & Engagement 🔄

 Increasing the retention rate by 5% can boost your sales up to 95%, which sounds like quite a deal.
 Since loyalty features are one of the greatest ways to improve this metric, an app can help you go for an even higher retention rate than you have now.

-First and foremost, with users having mobile devices on them for most of the day, you can improve visual recognition of your brand through the app’s icon, notifications, etc. In this way, customers are more likely to use a product of someone who they already know visually.
+First and foremost, with users having mobile devices on them for most of the day, you can improve visual recognition of your brand through the app’s icon, notifications, etc. This way, customers will be more likely to use a product they are already familiar with visually.

 Moreover, loyalty programs are easy to personalize with the help of apps, which is one of the crucial factors for good retention rates.

-It’s not only about using names instead of “You” or “Dear Customer”.
-The main potential you can exploit is tailoring your marketing campaigns, email or notification offers to each user’s needs:
+It’s not only about using names instead of “You” or “Dear Customer” though.
+The main potential you can exploit here is tailoring your marketing campaigns, email and notification offers to each user’s needs:

 - 91% of consumers would more likely opt for a brand that provides relevant recommendations and offers.